 A t-bone accident happens when the front of one vehicle crashes into the side of another vehicle.
 It’s also called a side impact accident or broadside accident because of the location of the impact.
-Most of the time a t-bone car accident is an intersection accident.
-But they can also happen any time a car crosses a roadway or street.
+Most of the time, a t-bone car accident is an intersection accident, but it can also happen any time a car crosses a roadway or street.

-The car that did not have the right of way will always have fault in a t-bone accident.
-But the car that did have the right of way may also have some fault for not recognizing what the other driver was doing.
+The car that did not have the right of way will always have t-bone accident fault.
+However, the car that did have the right of way may also have some fault for not recognizing what the other driver was doing.
 Unfortunately, there is rarely evidence at the scene to help figure out which vehicle had the right of way.

 Most t-bone accidents happen at an intersection with a traffic control device.
-One of the vehicles involved thinks they have the right of way when they don’t.
-As a result, that vehicles moves across the intersection into oncoming traffic.
-The most common t-bone intersection accidents are:
+According to the NHTSA, this can happen because drivers may make incorrect assumptions about what another driver will do next.
+For example, one of the vehicles involved may think they have the right of way when they don’t.
+As a result, that vehicle moves across the intersection into oncoming traffic when the other driver wasn’t expecting it.

 Left Turn Accidents

 Other times, the reverse happens.
 The car making the left turn does have the green light and has the right of way to make the turn.
 However, the car traveling in the opposite direction thinks the light is green for them when it is actually red.
-Either way the impacts is usually severe because one or both of the cars will be traveling at a very fast speed.
+Either way, the impact is usually severe, because one or both of the cars will be traveling at a very fast speed.

-Running a Red light
+Running a Red Light

 In this type of t-bone accident, the drivers are driving perpendicular to each other.
 They are destined to cross each other’s paths.
-They both think they have the green light and therefore they both think they have the right of way.
+They both think they have the green light, and therefore they both think they have the right of way.
 As a result, both cars will usually be traveling at the full speed limit for the road.
-Whichever car did that actually had the red light will be at fault.
+Whichever car actually had the red light will be at fault.

 Running a Stop Sign

-A t-bone collision can happen at a four way stop but they are not as likely.
+A t-bone collision can happen at a four-way stop, but they are not as likely.
 This is because one or both cars came to a complete stop before entering the intersection.
 This gives the drivers enough time to recognize what is about to happen and stop in time.

 Sometimes a t-bone accident can happen when there is no intersection at all.
 The vehicle crossing the roadway will always have fault in this type of accident because they do not have the right of way.